Jack-Works/ttypescript-browser-like-import-transformer/README.md

 ## Intro

 This typescript transformer helps you to emit a browser compatible ESModule output.
-In general, it do two things:
+In general, it does two things:

 1. Add a ".js" after the local import
 1. Transform the node style dependencies (e.g. `import React from "react"`) to